The American Automobile Industry in World War Two

 This is the northeast corner of the building at the intersection of Racine Street and 13th Street.
 Image courtesy of Google Maps.

-This is the west side of plant.
+This is the west side of the plant.
 The original plant was yellow brick.
 The red brick sections are later additions to the structure.
 This view is from 13th Street.
 Image courtesy of Google Maps.

 This view is from 14th Street.
 Image courtesy of Google Maps.